 Fall and Spring semesters each have set deadlines.
 Visit shs.gmu.edu/immunizations for dates.

-Students must complete parts 1-4 and a healthcare provider must complete parts 5-8 of the Mason Immunization Record Form.
+Students must complete pages 1-2 and a health care provider must transcribe (complete & sign) the remaining sections of the Mason Immunization Record Form.
 Students must submit completed immunization records to the Immunization Office by the deadline.
-A late fee will be charged and a hold will be placed on the student's Patriot Web account if immunization records or documentation are incomplete.
+A late fee will be charged and a hold will be placed on the student's Patriot Web account if immunization records are incomplete.
 A completed Immunization Record Form is necessary for students to live on-campus.

 Immunization requirements are mandated by the Commonwealth of Virginia and George Mason University policy #6004.
 Student Health Services is responsible for collecting and maintaining students’ immunization records.